adityabisoi/startup-incubator/README.md

     <img width="300" src="https://github.com/adityabisoi/startup-incubator/blob/main/icon.png">
 </p>

-A website to help startups and starup enthusiasts showcase their project and ideas pre-release.
+A website to help startups and startup enthusiasts showcase their project and ideas pre-release.
 This will help them get customer as well as professional reviews before deployment of the actual product/ when the are in a early growing stage.
 This results in faster growth and cutting down unnecessary rollback expenses post-deployment.

 The project has to be developed from scratch.
 Please see the goals and wireframes in the documentation to get started.